 ECON 112 Principles of Economics 2 (S2)

-Builds on the material in BSNS113 (or BSNS104/ECON111), and extends the analysis of market economies and how they work in parts and as a whole, both in New Zealand and international contexts.
-Topics covered include: economic growth, business cycles, labour markets, saving and capital formation, consumer choice, the economics of information, externalities, public goods and the appropriate role of government.
+Continues on from BSNS113, and extends the analysis of predominantly market economies and how they work as a whole, both in New Zealand and international contexts.
+Topics include: economic growth, business cycles, monetary policy and the role of the Reserve Bank, the global financial crisis (GFC), and fiscal policy and the appropriate role of government.

 Economics papers at other levels